-If your employer paid you overtime, but miscalculated what you were owed, it is fairly straightforward to prove your claim.
-For example, if you were paid ”straight” time for overtime hours, instead of being paid 1.5 times your regular rate of pay, we can look at your paystubs, timesheets, or whatever method was used to keep track of your work time to figure out the correct overtime amount.
+If your employer paid you overtime but miscalculated what you were owed, it is fairly straightforward to prove your claim.
+For example, if you were paid ”straight” time for overtime hours, instead of being paid 1.5 times your regular rate of pay, we can look at your paystubs, timesheets, or whatever method was used to keep track of your work-time to figure out the correct overtime amount.

 More commonly, however, an employer will have employees perform “off-the-clock” work or “shave” hours off an employee’s work time and/or fail to keep any record of overtime hours worked.
 The employer knows that it is violating the law and does not want any record of the illegal activity.
 Here are some methods we can use to prove your claim when your employer has not kept accurate records of your work time.

 Employees who worked with you and witnessed you working the overtime hours can be relied upon in the absence of accurate time records.
 This method of proof, however, is not without its challenges.
-Current employees may be unwilling to get involved in a FLSA claim for fear that they may lose their job or be retaliated against by the employer.
-Although it would be illegal for the employer to retaliate and the employee would have a legal recourse, that doesn’t stop employers from violating the law and it doesn’t prevent employees who have witnessed illegal activity from being scared to come forward.
+Current employees may be unwilling to get involved in an FLSA claim for fear that they may lose their job or be retaliated against by the employer.
+Although it would be illegal for the employer to retaliate and the employee would have legal recourse, that doesn’t stop employers from violating the law and it doesn’t prevent employees who have witnessed illegal activity from being scared to come forward.
 Former employees who may have witnessed your overtime hours might be willing to testify on your behalf, although you must be careful about relying on former employees who were terminated from employment.
 The employer could try to challenge their credibility by saying that the employee is only testifying against the company in retaliation for being terminated.

 If you have notes or a calendar or diary on which you kept track of your hours worked and the amount you were paid, these contemporaneous records can be used to contradict your employer’s inaccurate time-keeping records.

 Even if your employer does not keep proper time records, your employer may keep other written records that can be helpful in proving your overtime claim.
 For example, assume an employee works for a hotel as a housekeeper.
-Her employer has not been keeping track of her overtime, but does require the employee to complete a log that states what time she enters a hotel room to clean it and what time she leaves the room when it is clean.
-This document can be used to recreate the amount of hours the employee worked in a workweek and can be used to help prove her unpaid overtime claim.
+Her employer has not been keeping track of her overtime but does require the employee to complete a log that states what time she enters a hotel room to clean it and what time she leaves the room when it is clean.
+This document can be used to recreate the number of hours the employee worked in a workweek and can be used to help prove her unpaid overtime claim.